 DIY Self-Watering Planters with Cross Risers and Capillary Wicks

 Cross risers paired with cache potting is another way to make sure your plants have adequate drainage.
 Cross risers lift your grow pot and create a small water basin, which allows water to seep out and pool at the bottom of the outer planter.
-Because the cross risers are in place, your plant’s roots won’t sit in water, and as a result, won’t likely develop root rot.
+Because the cross risers are in place, your plant’s roots won’t sit in water, and as a result, likely won’t develop root rot.

 When you pair cross risers with capillary wicks, you can make your own DIY self-watering planter.
 Simply stick a capillary wick through the bottom of your grow-pot, and let one end of the wick sit in the water basin.
 Water will be drawn into the soil through the wick as the plant needs moisture.